 L. Child Abuse Laws

-Mount Academy abides by the child abuse laws of the State of Maryland.
-This law mandates that in all cases of suspected abuse and/or neglect it must be reported to Social Services.
+Mount off the Academy abides by the child abuse laws of the State of Maryland.
+This law mandates that in all cases of suspected abuse and/or neglect the reported to Social Services.

 Right to Amend